 I grew up in a town about twenty minutes away from Boston.

 From the start of my college years, I had no idea what I wanted to do with the rest of my life.
 I chose psychology as a major because that is the subject in which I had the most credits.
 I took Spanish throughout high school and college.
 It became my minor.
 I also took some French and Italian classes as well because I was so fascinated with languages.
 I still am.

 Fast forward to my senior year of college in 2016, where I STILL didn’t know what career path fits me.
 I went out on a whim and signed up for a month to study abroad in Costa Rica.
 I was indecisive at first but pushed myself to do it.
 I pushed myself because I knew it was what I really wanted.
 It was undeniably one of the greatest decisions that I had ever made.
 It was my first time traveling alone.

 In January 2019 I started my practicum hours.
 I ended up completing way more hours than required because I enjoyed it so much.
 My passion for teaching was coming into view.
 While I was finishing up my practicum hours, I started chatting with people in Facebook groups about what their next step was going to be.
-I came across someone who said that they were tired of their life in America and they wanted a change.
-I related to this person because I didn’t want a 9-5 job (later I realized that I just didn’t want the 9-5 job in America).
+I came across someone who said that they were tired of their life in the US and they wanted a change.
+I related to this person because I didn’t want a 9-5 job (later I realized that I just didn’t want the 9-5 job in the US).
 They told me that they were going to teach in Thailand.
 I was intrigued.
-At that time, I was looking into going to Peru or somewhere in South America because I wanted to improve my Spanish.
+At that time, I was looking into going somewhere in South America because I wanted to improve my Spanish.
 Not all countries hire year-round so I looked into Thailand.